 Some Fun Facts About ESFPs:

-Facts taken from the MBTI® Manual – Third Edition
+Facts are taken from the MBTI® Manual – Third Edition

 – ESFPs are ranked second highest in satisfaction with “Marriage/intimate relationships.”